CSE583-Group7/transit_vis/docs/component_specification.md

 ## Software Components
 **Backend EC2 Server:**<br>
 Runs an R script to scrape the OneBusAway API at 10 second intervals each day.
 Stores the data in the backend SQL database.
 A separate R script is run once per day, which queries the day's results from the SQL database and summarizes them into the backend DynamoDB database.
-This is a necessary because querying the SQL database for a full day of data takes a bit of time (10min) which would make our app too slow to be useful.
+This is necessary because querying the SQL database for a full day of data takes a bit of time (10min), which would make our app too slow to be useful.
 - Script to Scrape OBA
 - Script to Summarize